Gain relevant, hands-on experience through an immersive, applied curriculum in the classroom and a full-time, paid co-op experience.

 Careers in Finance

-RIT's finance degree prepares you for management positions in financial, commercial, industrial, and governmental organizations.
+RIT's finance major prepares you for management positions in financial, commercial, industrial, and governmental organizations.
 You will learn the principles of financial decision-making as you build an understanding of the economic, legal, and financial environment in which these principles operate.
 Careers in finance can be found in all types of sectors, including government, industry, service, and not-for-profit organizations.

 An introduction to the way in which corporations report their financial performance to interested stakeholders such as investors and creditors.
 Coverage of the accounting cycle, generally accepted accounting principles, and analytical tools help students become informed users of financial statements.
 (This course is available to RIT degree-seeking undergraduate students.)
 Lecture 3 (Fall, Spring, Summer).